apranger/degenerates/README.md

   - RFA players will be dispositioned in the first two rounds of the Free Agent Auction draft
   - Owners may not exceed the salary cap during the RFA auction
   - There is no limit to the number of years the same owner may designate an eligible player for RFA

+### Forced Free Agency
+  - Players on _free agent contracts_ retained for 2 consecutive seasons (i.e., 3 seasons of play) become Forced Free Agents (FFA) the following season.
+    - The first year of FFA will be the 4th year of the league (2019)
+    - Free agents from 2016, kept for 2 consecutive seasons (2017, 2018), become Forced Free Agents in 2019
+  - Players on _rookie contracts_ do not enter Forced Free Agency
+  - Owners may tag FFA players for RFA
+  - Owners who retain a player through RFA still reset the FFA counter to 0

 ### Free Agent Draft
   - Auction draft order will be inverse of draft order (i.e., aligned with last year's finish)